 For comfort on long bike rides, along with a well chosen saddle and a properly fitted bike, decent cycling shorts are a must have.
-If you’re going to be putting in the saddle time, cycling shorts are not an item to skimp on.
-Follow these buying tips and check out the advice of Phil Burt, lead physiotherapist with the Great Britain Cycling Team, on avoiding saddle soreness.
+If you are going to be putting in the saddle time, cycling shorts are not an item to skimp on.
+Follow these buying tips and check out our tips on avoiding saddle soreness.

 Bib shorts vs non bib shorts